Skip to main content

 10. Dermatologist

-With an average base salary of $131,220, dermatologists, particularly those in private practice, are in high demand.
-The demand for medical practitioners such as dermatologists, obstetricians, ophthalmologists and pathologists continues to rise with a projected job growth of 7 per cent from 2021 to 2026.
+With an average base salary of $175,000, dermatologists, particularly those in private practice, are in high demand.
+The demand for medical practitioners such as dermatologists, obstetricians, ophthalmologists and pathologists continues to rise with annual employment growth of 900 professionals in addition to the existing 22,200 in this sector.

 Dermatologists are specialists in skin health, treating skin concerns and conditions, including eczema, acne and skin cancer.
 They also perform cosmetic treatments, helping to drive demand.